-Each and every one of her breathtaking, award-winning novels has been adapted to film and gone on to become a phenomenal box office smash, featuring such mega-stars as Hugh Jackman and Sandra Bullock, Bradley Cooper and Julia Roberts, and Harrison Ford and Charlize Theron.
+Each and every one of her breathtaking, award-winning novels has been adapted to film and gone on to become a phenomenal box office smash, featuring such mega-stars as Hugh Jackman and Julia Roberts, Tom Cruise and Sandra Bullock, and Harrison Ford and Scarlett Johansson.

-Heidi readily admits that she is only able to write such passionate love stories because of her real-life happily-ever-after romance with superstar actor Dwayne Johnson, who makes every day a fairy tale.
-When she’s not writing or making hot, toe-curling love with her “Rock” of a husband, Heidi can often be found riding naked on horseback (a la Lady Godiva) along the beaches of Malibu or hobnobbing with the rich and famous on Martha’s Vineyard.
+Heidi readily admits that she is only able to write such passionate love stories because of her real-life happily-ever-after romance with the amazing (and British! *swoon*) actor Tom Hiddleston, who makes every day a fairy tale.
+When she’s not writing or basking in the romantic attentions of her very own leading man, Heidi can often be found wandering the set of her charming husband’s latest film or taking tea with the Queen.

 Q: I love your books, but have to wait too long between releases.
 Can’t you please write faster?!